- I’ve never raced before and I don’t really know what ‘Skimo’ is.

 - What equipment do I need?

 You will need some sort of touring set-up that uses climbing skins – alpine touring, telemark, or splitboards all work.
-Unfortunately, no nordic gear is allowed even if you have kicker skins and no snow shoes.
+Unfortunately, nordic gear is not allowed even if you have kicker skins and neither are snow shoes.
 You’ll also need a helmet and a headlamp.

 - How about a backpack?